 Many of the commercial odour repellents use toxic ingredients so might do more harm than good.
 At the very least you will want to read the instructions carefully and don’t over use.

-Cat repellents that rely on smell are very hit and miss.
+Cat repellent sprays that rely on smell are very hit and miss.
 A cats sense of smell fades with age and like us they each have different tastes so what is repulsive to some may not be to others.
-The other downsides are that they require constant replacement so are not a long term solution and they stink so not great for use near your patio or decking.
+The other downsides are that they require constant replacement so are not a long term solution and some of them stink so not great for use near your patio or decking.

 If you only have a small area to protect though, it could be a cheap and easy answer to your problems.
 Before buying any of the commercial ones though try these home made cat repellent recipes that were submitted by other readers of this blog.

 A little trick I have used to deter cats ftom pooping in certain areas of my garden is to pick holly bush leaves and stick them in the ‘toilet’ area or where I want to deter the cats.
 They don’t like anything prickly in their paws or bottom and it stopped them until the dried holly leaves blew away!